 I personally have found that this question helps avoid surprises during the week (for the most part), and provides opportunities to be intentional and actually plan out your days and evenings.

 3. How Can I Pray For You This Week?

-Prayer is one of the biggest things we can do for our spouses.
+Prayer is one of the most important things we can do for our spouse.
 It is also probably one of the most difficult things to do for most people because we let the day attack us and have its way with us.
 By the time we remember to pray about anything, we are often falling asleep.
 This question helps remind each other to be intentional about prayer, and it shows us how our spouse’s walk with Christ is going.

 There is something so incredible about humbling ourselves in our marriage.
 Admitting we can’t do life alone and need prayer to draw closer to God and to each other.
 It creates a continued dependency on The Lord and both the husband and wife can come before God and present their requests.
 I would suggest not only discussing this each week, but make time to actually pray with each other, on the spot.